Cheap Permutation Testing: Minimax optimality of cheap testing

 \subsection{\Holder independence testing}

-Our final result, proved in \cref{subsec:pf_minimax_independence_holder}, shows that cheap independence testing is minimax rate optimal for detecting \Holder $\Lp[2]$ dependence.
+Our fifth result, proved in \cref{subsec:pf_minimax_independence_holder}, shows that cheap independence testing is minimax rate optimal for detecting \Holder $\Lp[2]$ dependence.
 The test statistic base functions, based discretization of the unit cube, are the same used in \citep[Prop.~5.5]{kim2022minimax}.